metafates/mangal/README.md

 ## Config

-> TLDR: Use `mangal where` to show where config should be located
+> TLDR: Use `mangal config where` to show where config should be located
-> and `mangal init` to create default config
+> and `mangal config init` to create default config

 Config is located at the OS default config directory.